sushiboi77/sushiboi77/README.md

 - 👋 Hi, I’m @sushiboi77
-- 👀 I’m interested in coding and spaceflight
+- 👀 I’m interested in coding and spaceflight and quantitative trading
-- 🌱 I’m currently learning how to use kerboscript in kerbal space program find me at https://www.instagram.com/sushi.boi77_official/ and https://twitter.com/sushiboi77
+- 🌱 I’m currently learning python and also good at pinescript, find me at https://twitter.com/sushiboi77

 <!---
 sushiboi77/sushiboi77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.